shervinsafavi/cmclab/join/mentorshipPhylo/index.md

 **Scholarship beyond research:**
 In our lab mentor should
-provide manatees the training for all aspects of scholarship rather than just research.
+provide mentees the training for all aspects of scholarship rather than just research.
 That includes, for instance, peer-review, by involving them in the peer-review processes, and particularly train them to [criticize with